tanfwong/dsp_notes/_sources/ch6/iirdesign.md

   >> [bc, ac]= cheby1(N, Rp, wp, 's');
   >> freqs(bc, ac, [0:0.0001:pi]);
   ```
+  We can see that the analog filter prototype meets its specifications.
   Finally, we may use the MATLAB function `impinvar` to apply the
   impulse invariance method to obtain the target discrete-time IIR filter:
   ```matlab